fennicfox/love2d-lua/README.md

 ![Alt Text](https://media.giphy.com/media/euCvFMpcEvAq3Bys7x/giphy.gif)

 ## Agario rip off
 This little mock creation was based on the game [agar.io](http://agar.io/).
-Procedurally generated word with endless food.
-Not online, no other players, I'm just interested in learning this language.
+Unlike Agar.io, it has a procedurally generated world with endless food.
+This doesn't have online,  or other players, I'm just interested in learning how to create this type of game for experience.

 ![Alt Text](https://media.giphy.com/media/QLRHAHDiy9634sCYiH/giphy.gif)

 ## Fading text
-Cool fading text effect which transitions to different colours.
+A cool fading text effect which transitions to different colours.
 This could be useful for different games.
 Again, I'm just learning the language, so I'm just sticking to small ideas.

 ![Alt Text](https://media.giphy.com/media/1xOyI9xMWaNr7g2z5J/giphy.gif)

 ## Shaders
 Shaders are strange and I'm struggling how to use them.
-LÖVE 2D are written in GLSL which is the (OpenGL Shading Language).
+LÖVE 2D shadres are written in GLSL which is the (OpenGL Shading Language).

 ### Lighting
 I'm struggling creating lighting in LÖVE 2D but I produced this work relatively quickly.
 I need to research this more.